stibbons1990/hex/docs/blog/posts/2022-07-03-low-effort-homelab-server-with-ubuntu-server-on-intel-nuc.md

 Secure Boot was a little confusing and intimidating at first, now it's just a little confusing but at least not so scary.

 With an Intel NUC Mini PC you get *literally* and Intel architecture (`x84_64`) and familiar hardware without much in the way of platform-specific quirks.

 It does come at a cost though, this system costed nearly $600 which is more than triple the cost of a modest Raspberry Pi 4 setup.
-On the other hand, Raspberry Pi computers are good *up to a point* and past that an Intel NUC offers a really good *power to size* ratio, packing quite some compute power in a still quite small package.
+On the other hand, Raspberry Pi computers are good *up to a point* but, past *that point*, an Intel NUC offers a really good *power to size* ratio, packing quite some compute power in a still quite small package.

 ## Future Updates